Kenosha Human Development Services job in Kenosha, WI

 JOB SUMMARY:

-We are seeking passionate individuals to join our Supervised Visitation program with Outagamie County, where you will play a vital role in providing court-ordered supervision for children placed in temporary foster care and their families.
-As the Supervised Visitation Worker / Social Worker Aide, you will arrange and supervise visits, observe interactions, and transport children to and from visits when necessary.
+We are seeking passionate individuals to join our Supervised Parenting Time program with Outagamie County, where you will play a vital role in providing court-ordered supervision for children placed in temporary foster care and their families.
+As the Supervised Visitation Worker, you will arrange and supervise visits, observe interactions, and transport children to and from visits when necessary.

-This is an ideal position for both experienced professionals or individuals new to the field.
+This is an ideal position for both experienced professionals and individuals new to the field.
 Current students exploring the human services field and seeking flexible hours are welcome to apply!

 Utilize knowledge of child development to conduct safe, supervised visits with family members.
 Visits must be positive and interactive.